maarten-pennings/CCS811/README.md

 ### CCS811
-Connect the official ams CCS811 module, which also has an ENS210, as follows
+Connect the official CCS811 module, which also has an ENS210, as follows

 ![wiring CCS811](wire-ccs811.jpg)